RedHat-UX/red-hat-design-system/docs/accessibility/00-fundamentals.md

 ### Types of disabilities

 The World Health Organization estimates that one-sixth of all people worldwide experience significant disabilities.
 Most web-related disabilities and limitations affect the eyes, ears, hands, and brain.
-These can be categorized several different ways: obvious, hidden, permanent, recurring, temporary, situational, etc..
+These can be categorized several different ways: obvious, hidden, permanent, recurring, temporary, situational, etc.

 Permanent and recurring disabilities like blindness or paralysis often may be readily apparent to others.
 But some disabilities aren’t so easily identified, such as deafness, neurodivergence, reading disorders, epilepsy, or migraines.